cs343d/assignment2-vector-taco-release/README.md

 Each of the 6 tests are taken from Figure 10 in the original TACO paper, that figure may help with debugging conceptually.

+Each of the methods that need to be implemented are marked with `// STUDENTS TODO:`.

 ### Input Grammar